for Veterans and the Public

 Hepatitis B drugs are recommended for patients with very active virus and an inflamed liver.
 These patients will have a very high amount of hepatitis B virus in their blood (sometimes referred to as the hepatitis B viral load) and an unusually high level of a chemical known as ALT, which is one of the "liver enzymes" that helps the liver do its work.
 People with cirrhosis also may be candidates for treatment.

 Over time, patients can go through different phases with their hepatitis B. A patient can have a low amount of virus and normal level of ALT for many years, prolonged periods of high viral loads and ALT levels, or short bursts of high viral activity that later subside.
 It is important to use hepatitis B treatments during phases of high viral activity and prolonged liver inflammation.
-Doctors will track the phase of a person's hepatitis B by the results of blood tests.
-Because infected people go through the various phases of hepatitis B, it is recommended that they have blood tests on a regular basis.
+Your provider will track the phase of hepatitis B by the results of blood tests.
+So, it is recommended that people with hepatitis B have blood tests on a regular basis.